-Doughnuts are all very well, but deep frying anything is a bit of a chore, right?
+Doughnuts are all very well, but deep frying anything is a bit of a chore.
 Plus, they aren’t exactly the healthiest things, either.

 Meanwhile, challah is lovely, but it does get a bit samey, week-in, week-out.
-I do like to ring the changes a bit as the seasons go by, and create unique festive challahs for different occasions.
-(You may remember my spiced apple challah for Rosh Hashanah, for instance.)
+I like to ring the changes a bit as the seasons go by, and create unique festive challahs for different occasions.
+You may remember my spiced apple challah for Rosh Hashanah, for instance.

-I like my challah to have a touch of whole-wheat flour, as I love the flavour as well as the added fibre and nutrients, so this doughnut challah has the same white:whole-wheat ratio as my regular challah dough.
+I like my challah to have a touch of whole-wheat flour, as I love the flavour as well as the added fibre and nutrients.
+Consequently this doughnut challah has the same white:whole-wheat ratio as my regular challah.
 However, if you prefer an all-white challah, just sub white flour for the wholewheat, and I’m sure that will work perfectly too.

 As well as a fabulous addition to your Chanukah Shabbat table, I think this bread would be a wonderful breakfast treat on any day of the year.
 Fresh from the oven, who could resist?
 Not me, that’s for sure!